-San Francisco Public Works has adopted standard construction measures to protect historic resources from the effects of vibration resulting from construction activities such as pile driving.
-These measures are implemented as standard construction-contract specifications in the execution of all Public Works projects where is determined that a potential impact to a historic resource from construction-generated vibration could occur.
-To reduce the potential for damage to the historic Firehouse 35, the following standard construction measures shall be implemented by San Francisco Public Works in their role as manager of the Pier 221⁄2 - Fire Boat Headquarters project:
+San Francisco Public Works has adopted standard construction measures to protect historic resources from the effects of vibration resulting from construction activities such as pile driving.69 These measures are implemented as standard construction-contract specifications in the execution of all Public Works projects where is determined that a potential impact to a historic resource from construction-generated vibration could occur.
+To reduce the potential for damage to the historic Fire Station 35, the following standard construction measures shall be implemented by San Francisco Public Works in their role as manager of the Pier 221⁄2 - Fire Boat Headquarters project:

-- The project sponsor shall retain a qualified acoustical consultant or engineering firm to implement the vibration monitoring plan at Firehouse 35 and conduct regular periodic inspections for cosmetic damage.
+- The project sponsor shall retain a qualified acoustical consultant or engineering firm to implement the vibration monitoring plan at Fire Station 35 and conduct regular periodic inspections for cosmetic damage.
 The monitoring plan will identify how often monitoring will occur, who will undertake the monitoring, reporting requirements on vibration levels, reporting requirements on damage to Fire Station 35 (if any) during construction, reporting procedures to follow if such damage occurs, and the scope of the preconstruction survey and post-construction conditions assessment.
-The monitoring plan shall be submitted to and approved by the Planning Department prior to the beginning of construction and implemented during construction. - The project sponsor shall retain a structural engineer and a licensed historical architect (hereafter referred to as the building evaluation team) who, prior to the beginning of construction shall: - o Evaluate Firehouse 35 to determine its structural and architectural susceptibility to vibration damage. - o Identify the vibration thresholds at which structural damage or cosmetic damage may begin to occur. - o Inventory and document existing cracks in paint, plaster, concrete, and other Fire Station 35 building elements. - Develop a ground-borne vibration construction monitoring plan for detection of vibrations at Fire Station 35 at or in excess of established thresholds at Fire Station 35. - Should vibration levels be observed in excess of the cosmetic damage threshold or cosmetic damage be observed below that level, the driving of piles within 100 feet of Firehouse 35 shall be halted until measures are implemented to reduce vibrations to acceptable levels to the extent feasible (e.g. use of smaller, lighter equipment; maximizing use of vibratory hammers in place of impact hammers; using pile cushioning; or equipping the impact hammer with wooden cushion blocks. - Should vibration levels reach the threshold for material damage to historic features despite implementation of these measures, pile-driving within impact distances of the Fire Station 35 building shall be halted, and a structural bracing program or other appropriate protective measures designed by the building evaluation team shall be implemented by the project sponsor.
+The monitoring plan shall be submitted to and approved by the Planning Department prior to the beginning of construction and implemented during construction. - The project sponsor shall retain a structural engineer and a licensed historical architect (hereafter referred to as the building evaluation team) who, prior to the beginning of construction shall: - Evaluate Fire Station 35 to determine its structural and architectural susceptibility to vibration damage. - Identify the vibration thresholds at which structural damage or cosmetic damage may begin to occur. - Inventory and document existing cracks in paint, plaster, concrete, and other Fire Station 35 building elements. - Develop a ground-borne vibration construction monitoring plan for detection of vibrations at Fire Station 35 at or in excess of established thresholds at Fire Station 35. - Should vibration levels be observed in excess of the cosmetic damage threshold or cosmetic damage be observed below that level, the driving of piles within 100 feet of Fire Station 35 shall be halted until measures are implemented to reduce vibrations to acceptable levels to the extent feasible (e.g. use of smaller, lighter equipment; maximizing use of vibratory hammers in place of impact hammers; using pile cushioning; or equipping the impact hammer with wooden cushion blocks.

-65 San Francisco Public Works, Standard Construction Measures for Public Works Projects, June 26, 2017.
+69 San Francisco Public Works, Standard Construction Measures for Public Works Projects, June 26, 2017.